PolymerPatel/MSE_Analytics_Calculator/README.md

 50-50%
 25% A - 75% B

 -> Alloying alters how phase changes show up and the diagram’s melting range

 Now, in 2025, PolymerPatel revisited that lab report to create a proposal and this project was industry approved during a Critical Minerals - Circular Supply Chain Hackathon.

-This is a start to build knowledge tools to make an impact on environmental sustainability. [https://hackaday.com/2019/02/20/the-woeful-world-of-worldwide-e-waste/](url)

 ![waste](https://github.com/user-attachments/assets/37c9a6e0-a0f3-48f5-a480-bb10534d8fc9)